Can a Computer Generate a Truly Random Numbers?

 - Non-random means predictable or not determinable (deterministic).

 Everything that computers or humans do is predictable to some extent, so neither can produce truly random numbers (they produce pseudo or “fake” random numbers instead).
-To get truly random numbers, we have to look to nature and hope nature doesn’t have a bias.
+To get truly random numbers, we have to look to nature and hope nature doesn’t have a bias (the logic above assumes nature can be random).

 Although we aren’t sure that anything in the universe is truly random, scientists agree that when it comes to fluctuations of the smallest particles (like the movement of quarks, radioactive decay, or atomic noise) randomness occurs.
 We can measure the randomness of tiny natural events and get a random “seed” number.
 But the second we apply a computer algorithm to the seed, or get too involved as humans, we all but remove the true randomness from the result.